Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 - He is not cut out for this
 - He is holding his team back

-Airiona: Virtue is only for the strong humans like you and I can't win in a world like this on virtue alone.
+Spike: Virtue is only for the strong humans like you and I can't win in a world like this on virtue alone.
 But once we gain that power we can force the world to change.

 With Bursun being to powerful Max decides to remove his limiter he try to go into burstdrive instead he goes berserk.
 He attacks and knocks Bursun out of commision.
-Airiona gets nervous at first.
-When Max starts attacking his allies Airiona laughs at the turn of events.
+Spike gets nervous at first.
+When Max starts attacking his allies Spike laughs at the turn of events.

-Airiona: Haha I thought you had me there for a second. hehehe.
+Spike: Haha I thought you had me there for a second. hehehe.
 But it looks like you guys have made things far worst for your self

 Just when they think they have no way of winning Bursun takes down every cybervator starting with Max who it seemed was going to kill his brother.

 Everyone is relieved at first until Bursun turns on them after going off on a monologue.
-He states that after he finishes with Airiona he will finish what he started--whipping out every envy filled human and placing the cybervators in a cc
+He states that after he finishes with Spike he will finish what he started--whipping out every envy filled human and placing the cybervators in a cc

 Max has gone Berserk Jax takes it upon his self to hold off his brother while the other cyber.fighters attempt to take down the satellite controlling the cybervators which includes

-Bursun takes the hostage the cybervators that are left trying to defend Airiona from Bursun
+Bursun takes the hostage the cybervators that are left trying to defend Spike from Bursun

 Then show me your resolve show me you have what it takes to be its hero